-A bet calculator is an incredibly useful tool.
+A bet calculator is an incredibly useful tool for any sports bettor.
 Odds can be quite complicated – especially when you bet on parlays – so being able to work out your potential returns quickly and easily saves you a lot of time.

-The simplest bet of all.
 A single stake on a single selection.
-All you need to do is work out who you think will win a particular event or correctly predict a specific outcome, decide on your stake, and bet on your selection.
+Simply make your selection eg. Colorado Avalanche to beat Tampa Bay Lightning , decide on your stake, and bet on your selection.
 Our odds calculator will show how much you should expect to receive if you win.

 To bet the moneyline means to select a winner.
 We work out which team or player in a match or event is going to triumph, and make our wager accordingly.
 Normally a two-way market, certain sports such as soccer also provide a third option – the tie – making it a three-way market.